Protected chaos in a topological lattice: Results

-Henceforth, we shall call the black region the ``topological'' regime.
-The omnipresence of the distinctive black regions in the phase diagrams of Fig.~\ref{figPhasediag}e, even in the strongly non-linear limit ($b=-0.43$), showcases that qualitatively topological edge behavior remains robust for chaotic dynamics.
-The determination of the non-linear phase boundaries (purple dashed), which differs from $L_a=L_b$ of the linear limit, can be made rigorous with a machine learning model, as elaborated in `Methods: Non-linear to linear phase boundary extrapolation`.
+Henceforth, we shall call the black region the `topological' regime.
+The omnipresence of the distinctive black regions in the phase diagrams of Figure~\ref{figPhasediag}e, even in the strongly non-linear limit ($b=-0.43$), showcases that qualitatively topological edge behavior remains robust for chaotic dynamics.
+The determination of the non-linear phase boundaries (purple dashed), which differs from $L_a=L_b$ of the linear limit, can be made rigorous with a machine learning model, as elaborated in Methods: Non-linear to linear phase boundary extrapolation.
+(These phase boundaries remain unchanged for sufficiently long lattices; see Methods: The Effect of Lattice Size on Phase Boundaries, and under structural disorders; see Section III in the Supporting Information.)